 But another reason employers use panel interviews is that they create a unique dynamic for evaluating applicants.
-Multiple people see the same candidate answer the same questions in the same situation, but each interviewer may interpret the candidate’s answer differently.
+Several people see the same candidate answer the same questions in the same situation, but each interviewer may interpret the candidate’s answer differently.

-“In a one to one interview you have one perspective,” says Annie Rosencrans, people and culture director, Americas, at HiBob.
+“In a one-to-one interview you have one perspective,” says Annie Rosencrans, people and culture director, Americas, at HiBob.
 “But in a panel interview you can pose one question and everyone can have different interpretations of how the candidate answers.
 This can shed light on that individual’s candidacy.”